kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 For example, given `s1 = abc` and `s2 = bcd`, return `true` since we can map `a` to `b`, `b` to `c`, and `c` to `d`.

 Given `s1 = foo` and `s2 = bar`, return `false` since the `o` cannot map to two characters.

+Problem 579 (Medium)

+This problem was asked by Flipkart.

+Starting from 0 on a number line, you would like to make a series of jumps that lead to the integer N.

+On the `i``th` jump, you may move exactly i places to the left or right.

+Find a path with the fewest number of jumps required to get from 0 to N.